dirkschumacher/armacmp/README.md

 The scope of the package is linear algebra and Armadillo.
 It is not meant to evolve into a general purpose R to C++ transpiler.

+It has three main functions:

+  - `compile` compiles an R function to C++ and makes that function again avaliable in your R session.
+  - `translate` translates an R function to C++ and returns the code as text.
+  - `compile_optimization_problem` uses `RcppEnsmallen` uses the
+    functions above to compile continuous mathematical optimizations problems to C++.

 This is currently an *experimental prototype* with most certainly bugs or unexpected behaviour.
 However I would be happy for any type of feedback, alpha testers, feature requests and potential use cases.